Physics Placement Diagnostic

-The Placement Test is meant to be a useful tool to help students calibrate their readiness for the different physics sequences, rather than a barrier to entering courses.
+The Placement Diagnostic is meant to be a useful tool to help students calibrate their readiness for the different physics sequences.
+It is not meant to be a barrier to entering courses.
 Our goal is to ensure that each student successfully finishes the first physics course they take at Stanford.
 The physics teaching staff will provide advice to each student based on their placement-test results.

-The Placement Test covers both conceptual understanding and quantitative skills in mathematics and introductory physics.
-The Placement Test is intended to assess your existing command of the material; thus, it is neither necessary nor advisable that you study for the placement test.
-Because the test is designed to assess a broad range of preparation, there will be some material that is not familiar to students who are nonetheless prepared to enter the PHYSICS 40 sequence.
-Therefore, even if you cannot answer all the questions, you may very well be prepared to begin the PHYSICS 40 sequence.
-We will provide you with appropriate advice based on how you do on the entire test.
+The Placement Diagnostic covers both conceptual understanding and quantitative skills in mathematics and introductory physics.
+It is intended to assess your existing command of the material; thus, it is neither necessary nor advisable that you study beforehand.
+Because the diagnostic is designed to assess a broad range of preparation, there will be some material that is not familiar to students who are nonetheless prepared to enter the PHYSICS 40 sequence.
+We will provide you with appropriate advice based on how you do on the entire diagnostic.

-In 2013, the Physics Placement Test for NEW STUDENTS will be held on Wednesday, September 18 at 9 a.m. in Room 200 in the Hewlett Teaching Center.
-If you need to take the Physics Placement Test and another placement test, take Physics on Wednesday morning and attend a makeup session for the other placement test(s).
+In 2014, the Physics Placement Diagnostic for NEW STUDENTS will be held on Wednesday, September 17 at 9 a.m. in Room 200 in the Hewlett Teaching Center.
+If you need to take the Physics and another placement test, take Physics on Wednesday morning and attend a makeup session for the other placement test(s).

-See this page for placement test schedules for other departments.
+See this page for complete placement test schedules including Physics and other departments.

-A makeup session for the Physics Placement Test will be held on Monday evening, September 23 at 7 p.m. in Hewlett 200.
-RETURNING STUDENTS who plan to take one of the calculus-based physics sequences in 2013-14 are encouraged to attend the makeup session.
+A makeup session for the Physics Placement Diagnostic will be held on Monday evening, September 22 at 7 p.m. in Hewlett 200.
+RETURNING STUDENTS who plan to take one of the calculus-based physics sequences in 2014-15 are encouraged to attend the makeup session.